 A trigger is essentially an event that hijacks your nervous system.
 When you enter into a fight-or-flight response, your ability to think rationally is almost entirely removed.
 However, shutting down your emotions is also not healthy.
 It takes practice to balance between states of high and low emotion where the optimal chance for connection is.
 Our job is to help identify your emotions, regulate your behaviors, and express yourself in a way that builds a stronger connection between you and your spouse.
 Additionally, learning these skills has a profound benefit to your own emotional and physical wellbeing.

-Couples with higher marital satisfaction almost always have a good sex life, and improving your sex life often leads to improvements in almost every other area of your relationship.
+Couples with higher marital satisfaction almost always have a good intimate sex life, and improving your sex life often leads to improvements in almost every other area of your relationship.

 There is a wide range of what is normal in a healthy sex life.
-Sexual satisfaction is one of the best predictors of long term marital satisfaction, and the path to get there can be bi-directional: some partners need to like each other before jumping in bed, and others feel closer to their partner after a great sexual encounter.
+Sexual satisfaction is one of the best predictors of long term marital satisfaction, and the path to get there can be bi-directional: some partners need to like and trust each other before jumping in bed, and others feel closer to their partner after a great sexual encounter.
 In other words, emotional intimacy can lead to sexual intimacy and sexual intimacy can lead to a deeper emotional connection.

 We can help you and your partner co-create your ideal sex life or adapt based on life stressors such as careers, kids, aging bodies, and even disabilities.
 It’s starts by identifying what you want your sex life to look like, having an open conversation with your partner, and then making sure both of you prioritize yourself and each other.

 We have often heard from past couples that a marriage intensive is worth more than 6-12 months of weekly therapy because of the continued momentum and efficiency of the process.